lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 Officer election results

-must be submitted using the officer information form by your section's acting system integrator, right after the lab meeting (please include officer email addresses).
+must be submitted using the officer information form by your section's acting system integrator, right after (or during) the lab meeting (please include officer email addresses).

 Recommended lab #1 activities